mantamx/process_mnist_files/README.md

-# Motivation
+# Processing MNIST Files
-Idea was to get hands-on experience in AI, with C++.
+My motivation was the idea to get hands-on experience in AI, with C++.
 Cracking down on neural networks is my dream since quite a while.
-Yet, with no clue of what to do in form of a suitable test project I was lost before even embarking on the jourmey.
+Yet, with no clue of what to do in form of a suitable and realistic test project along with training and test data I was lost before even embarking on the jourmey.

-Came accross MNIST files through **_gtaylor5_**.
+I came accross MNIST files through **_gtaylor5_**.
 This saved me, because after one video of the series I had plenty of threads and insight.
 My brain was enthusiastically firing and I had to take off!
 Given the blueprint, I decided to have my design and implementation in order to understand what and where the challenges are.

 Therefore, my first task is a test project, in which I implement a few approaches of interpreting handwritten digits based on the MNIST files.
 1. K Nearest Neighbors